infotexture/ot-mkdocs-demo/docs/parameters/dita-command-arguments.md

 -   **install \{ ID \| URL \| file \} --install=\{ ID \| URL \| file \}**

-    Install a single plug-in IDfrom the registry at [dita-ot.org/plugins](https://www.dita-ot.org/plugins) \(or a local registry\), from a remote URL, or a local ZIP file.
+    Install a single plug-in ID from the registry at [dita-ot.org/plugins](https://www.dita-ot.org/plugins) \(or a local registry\), from a remote URL, or a local ZIP file.

 -   **install --install**